 Read with SMART® (Start Making A Reader Today)

-As a SMART volunteer, you’ll read one-on-one with our kindergarten through second-grade students from mid-October through mid-May.
+As a SMART volunteer, you’ll read one-on-one with our kindergarten through second-grade students.
 The consistent, one-on-one time helps build literacy skills and self-confidence.
 SMART is fun and further encourages children to read outside the classroom by giving students new books each month to take home and keep.
 If interested in learning more, visit the SMART website www.getSMARToregon.org or call 971-634-1603.

 COMMUNITY SPORTS – Needs Volunteer Coaches